Sports rating system: Strength of schedule

 Strength of schedule refers to the quality of a team's opponents.
 A win against an inferior opponent is usually seen less favorably than a win against a superior opponent.
 Often teams in the same league, who are compared against each other for championship or playoff consideration, have not played the same opponents.
 Therefore, judging their relative win–loss records is complicated.

 The college football playoff committee uses a limited strength-of-schedule algorithm that only considers opponents' records and opponents' opponents' records (much like RPI).

 Points versus wins

 A key dichotomy among sports rating systems lies in the representation of game outcomes.
 Some systems store final scores as ternary discrete events: wins, draws, and losses.
 Other systems record the exact final game score, then judge teams based on margin of victory.
 Rating teams based on margin of victory is often criticized as creating an incentive for coaches to run up the score, an "unsportsmanlike" outcome.

 Still other systems choose a middle ground, reducing the marginal value of additional points as the margin of victory increases.
-Sagarin chose to clamp the margin of victory to a predetermined amount.
+Sagarin chose to clamp the margin of victory to a predetermined number.
 Other approaches include the use of a decay function, such as a logarithm or placement on a cumulative distribution function.